Hydroleo50/UBXDC/README.md

 # Roadmap
-- Finish the intended functionality (multiple encode/decode)
+- Finish the intended functionality (multiple encode/decode, more than one line)
 - Make the code legible(Optional)
 - Optimize(Optional)
 - Fix the Prompt formatting